 Overview

 The study examines how a history of victimization affects inmates during incarceration and whether it predicts victimization during incarceration.
-Specifically, the study explores the following questions: (a) does victimization prior to incarceration increase the risk of being victimized during incarceration, (b) do mental illnesses increase the likelihood of experiencing victimization during incarceration, and engaging in disruptive behaviors such as drug or alcohol violations, possessing unauthorized items or substances, assaultive behaviors, and other rule violations, and (c) how do correctional facilities respond to and address problems of violence against inmates.
+Specifically, the study explores the following questions: (a) does victimization prior to incarceration increase the risk of being victimized during incarceration, (b) do mental illnesses increase the likelihood of experiencing victimization during incarceration, and engaging in disruptive behaviors, such as drug or alcohol violations, possessing unauthorized items or substances, assaultive behaviors, and other rule violations, and (c) how do correctional facilities respond to and address problems of violence against inmates.
 Racial and gender differences were also examined.

 Description of the population and data